doyousketch2/tic80gui/README.md

 - [ ] `python3 -m tic80gui.py`
 - [ ] `py -3 tic80gui.py`

+---

-**side note:**  to quickly open .tic files.
+**side note:**  to quickly open .tic files,
-Many Linux file browsers let you specify custom commands.
+many Linux file browsers let you specify custom commands.
 I believe Thunar, PCManFM, Nautilus, Caja all do.

 You'll want to specify the dir where your tic80 bin is located,